pbeeken/MeteorYun/README.md

 Platformio, by default, picks out the file called main.cpp in the src folder.
 I have several versions of the '_firmware_' that is required to run on the Arduino depending on the communication plan.
 What I do is keep the different "*firmwares*" in a folder (of that name) and create a hard link to a file called main.cpp in src.

+## Yun experiments
+I have tried many different variants of facilitating communication between the Yun and the Arudino.

+### HTTP Server
+I tried _**httpServer**_ which seemed to work most reliably but incurred the most overhead.

+### TELNET
+I tried _**telnet**_ which I believed would allow operation from the Yun as well as a remote device.
+This was slow and didn't allow outside communication because the telnet client wasn't complete.

+### BASE messaging
+We then went to the _**base**_ messaging protocol (_key/value pairs_) but revealed the source of the low bandwidth.
+All these other protocols relied of this messaging.
+Finally I went to total serial control.

+### Serial Control
+There are two serial (pseudo serial) ports.
+One is accessible through the USB port which connects to the Arduino (**Serial**) and the other is an internal (**Serial1**)and hardwired to the ATHOS processor.
+As long as you never launch the Bridge object the bridge software doesn't take over this port.
+If only it were that easy.
+Evidently the port on the ATHOS side gets poluted with some kind of crossover with a logging port and I can't use it to communicate with the Arduino reliably.
+THIS IS THE NIGHTMARE PART: it seemed random.
+I got it to work and after some time it would stop.
+I played with a number of controls and background processes but couldn't get reliable connection through **Serial1**.
+Control through **Serial** worked, however.